JustinDFuller/justindfuller.com/content/posts/2020-01-13_the-book-review-intro.md

 ## Is it worth the time?

-The major drawback to reading a book is also the greatest benefit to reading a book; the time involved.
+The major drawback to reading a book is also the greatest benefit to reading a book: the time involved.
 As I mentioned earlier, it's possible to create a blog post in five minutes, or a youtube tutorial in an hour; the same cannot be said for a book.
-Yes, some books are not worth your time — that's why I'm beginning this list, to recommend the best ones I have found.
-However, because a book requires months or even years to prepare you are far more likely to find higher quality.
+Yes, some are not worth your time — that's why I'm beginning this list, to recommend the best ones I have found.
+However, books are more likely to have quality instructions and principles because of the time required to create one.
+There are also many review steps involved in the publishing of a book; reviews and reviewers mean mistakes are caught and flakey ideas are challenged before it's ever sent to the masses.

-* Why Books?
+This type of rigor is completely unecessary for many aspects of software development.
+As an example, I don't need to have a Reactjs component question peer reviewed before explaining which order the lifecycle methods are invoked.
+Instead, when I start to think on a larger level, such as system design, team cohesion, refactoring, algorithms, and concurrency, I want to be sure that I am learning from the very best works, and I want an in-depth discussion.

+For that reason, you wont find any books on this list related to a specific programming language, library, or framework.
+Instead, you'll find books that focus on larger — often, more abstract — problems.

+* Is it worth the time?
   * Timeless wisdom
   * Look at the programming paradigms from Clean Architecture
 * When to use books and when to not.